michac789/CS50-AI/README.md

 ### Tictactoe - Explanation

 Implementing a simple Tic-Tac-Toe game functionality, along with an AI player that makes optimal move as either 'X' or 'O'.
 The AI never loses, it will always at least be a draw (if you play optimally), or a win for the AI if the human does not play optimally.
-The AI involves adverserial search using minimax algorithm with alpha-beta pruning.
+The AI involves adverserial search using minimax algorithm with alpha-beta pruning (see pseudocode [here](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning#Pseudocode)).

 ### Tictactoe - How To Run